slazav/mapsoft2/modules/geo_data/Formats.md

 Map-file support:
 - Only a few datums and projections (more can be added).
+- Character encoding conversion is applied only to map name, not to filename.
 - No support for user-defined datums (ellipsoid+shift).
 - Full support for reference points, coordinates can be in degree or grid format.
 On output this can be controlled by `ozi_map_grid` option.
 - Order of reference points is not preserved.
-- Moving Map Parameters support (At the moment MMPLL field is not writen, but I plan to fix it soon).
+- Moving Map Parameters support.
 - No support for Map features, Map comments, Attached files, Grids.

+TODO: limit number of border points to 100 (Ozi Explorer limit).

 Input options:
  - verbose (default: 0)